 Images © THE BRITISH LIBRARY BOARD.
 ALL RIGHTS RESERVED

-In 1912 the company sold the Waterloo Place retail premises on to Mr William J. McCullagh who had been one of their employees for the previous 11 years.
-Originally from Donemana, William McCullagh came to Derry as an apprentice to the grocery trade in 1884 and had gained extensive experience as a traveller for Maxwell, Greer & Co and then for Holmes & Mullin.
+In 1912 the company sold the Waterloo Place retail premises on to Mr William J. McCullagh.
+Mr McCullagh had been one of their employees for the previous 11 years.
+Originally from Donemana, William McCullagh came to Derry as an apprentice to the grocery trade in 1884.
+He had gained extensive experience as a traveller for Maxwell, Greer & Co and then for Holmes & Mullin.
 His attention to detail, progressive attitude and courtesy gained him wide support and the grocery and provisions store was greatly developed under his leadership.

 “Tension continued to build as preparations were being made by the government for the partition of Ireland.
 In April, May and June of that year serious rioting and gun-battles took place in the city.
 In all, forty people were killed.
-By Christmas 1920, Ireland had been effectively partitioned and, despite the total opposition of the local (majority) Catholic and nationalist community, Derry remained in the United Kingdom, part of the six counties that formed the state of Northern Ireland.”
+By Christmas 1920, Ireland had been effectively partitioned.
+Despite the total opposition of the local (majority) Catholic and nationalist community, Derry remained in the United Kingdom.
+Part of the six counties that formed the state of Northern Ireland.”

 Mr W.J.
 McCullagh’s sons Harold and Norman succeeded him after his untimely death from a heart attack on 12th January 1928 aged about 50.